fpsvogel/fpsvogel.com/src/_posts/2024-02-20-linkedin-posts-for-job-search-networking.md

 There are lots of ways we can help others better *because* we're forging ahead in a self-driven way.
 Here are two examples.

 The first is a common piece of advice among developers.
-Find some part of the code base that needs TLC or better understanding.
+Find some part of the codebase that needs TLC or better understanding.
 Work on it, and **become an expert in it**.
 Eventually you're the go-to person in that area, even for more senior engineers.

 Another example: **I document my learning** in a way that's meant to be helpful to other learners.